Foreclosure Moratorium Extended Until End of 2020 — What It Means for You

 If you’re able to pay your mortgage, continue to do so.
 Forbearance is a way to buy time until you can make payments again — it’s not a way to get out of paying your mortgage.

-Your monthly mortgage payment won’t change, according to the FHFA press release.
+Your monthly mortgage payment won’t change.
 But if there’s any chance you’ll be moving or refinancing soon, you might want to consider other options, as the bigger bill will arrive at that point.

 And be prepared for more than just your monthly mortgage in the total: The deferred sums will include principal, interest and escrow advances.

 However, if you’re struggling, this option could keep you in your home without having to worry about getting socked with an eye-popping bill within the next year.

 Alternatively, you may be eligible for a repayment plan that lets you pay a higher monthly mortgage payment for a period of time until you repay your missed payments.

 And if your income reduction will be for the long term, you may be eligible for a loan modification.

 To find out more, reach out to your loan servicer, who will evaluate your repayment and loan modification options.